amper5and/node-google-voice/readme.md

 ## Conclusion
 Google does not have an official Google Voice API.
-Therefore, the nature of the requests and returned data can change.
+Therefore, the nature of the requests and returned data can change without notice.
 It is unlikely to change often or soon, but I will make all efforts to keep up with the most current implementation.
-If you have any issues, please give me a shout and I'll do my best to address them.
+If you have any issues, please give me a shout, and I'll do my best to address them.
 I have not trained as a developer (I code only as a hobby), so I'm also open to any constructive criticism on best coding practices and the like.
 Enjoy!